vgrljusic/api-movies-data/README.md

 If you have changed defualt user for creating database with some different username and password, update the src/main/resources/application.properties file accordingly:

 ```
-spring.jpa.hibernate.ddl-auto=create #for first time running MUST be set to create, for every consecutive time set to update
+spring.jpa.hibernate.ddl-auto=create #for first time running MUST be set to create, for every consecutive time set to update (if you care to have permanent database, otherwise it is deleted after every consecutive jar run)
 spring.datasource.url=jdbc:postgresql://localhost:5432/project_db
 spring.datasource.username=postgres
 spring.datasource.password=postgres